bids-standard/bids-website/docs/getting_started/folders_and_files/derivatives.md

 This independence affords flexibility in the relative organization of datasets.
 The following examples show three ways to organize:

-The following examples show three ways to organize:

 #### 1. BIDS Raw with derivatives/

 A collection of derivative datasets may be stored in the `derivatives/` subdirectory.
 Disadvantage is that such organization would complicate distribution of the raw BIDS dataset by itself as it would require explicit exclusion of datasets within its `derivatives/` folder.

 #### 2. BIDS Derivative with sourcedata/raw